Ben-Gurion House: Second floor

 The second floor houses a four-room library, a toilet and a bedroom, and served only Ben-Gurion himself at the time.

 The library holds his personal collection of periodicals and 20,000 books, in ancient Greek, Latin, English, Hebrew, French, Turkish, German, Russian and other languages.
 The library, known for its unusual size, may give an idea as to Ben-Gurion's fields of interest.
 The books deal mainly with the subjects of Zionism, history, various cultures and religions, a collections of Hebrew Bible books and more.
 The many books on IDF's fallen soldiers show the importance given to this subject by Ben-Gurion.

 One of the library rooms served as Ben-Gurion's study room, where he had his own study corner, in which he wrote in his diary.
 It also contained a special phone, that was a direct line to the Defense Ministry's office (compare the Red Phone).

 On 13 May 1948, Ben-Gurion hosted the Minhelet ha'am (People's Administration) body: Aharon Zisling, Yehuda Leib Maimon, and Moshe Sharett, where they formulated and drafted the final version of the Israeli Declaration of Independence (Megilat HaAtzma'ut).
 The next day, they went from this house to Dizengoff House, now known as Independence Hall, and where the Tel Aviv Museum of Art was located at the time, where Ben-Gurion announced on the establishment of the State of Israel.

-The house nowadays
+Present day

-In his will Ben-Gurion requested to bequest the house to the State of Israel, as is stated:
+In his will, Ben-Gurion gave the house to the State of Israel:

-Three years after Ben-Gurion died, the Ben-Gurion law 1977 was enacted, which stipulates that the house will be open to the public, and will serve as a museum in memory of Ben-Gurion and as a commemoration of his legacy, as well "as a Reading, Reviewing and Research center", as Ben-Gurion himself requested.
+Three years after Ben-Gurion died, the Ben-Gurion Law 1977 was enacted, which stipulates that the house will be open to the public, and will serve as a museum in memory of Ben-Gurion and as a commemoration of his legacy, as well "as a Reading, Reviewing and Research center", as Ben-Gurion requested.